Showing content for section Overview

 This course is accredited by the British Computer Society (The Chartered Institute for IT), fully meeting the educational requirement for CITP and partially meeting the educational requirement for CEng.

-- UCAS points – 112–128 points, from 3 A levels, or equivalent, including an A level in a relevant subject (calculate your UCAS points)
+- UCAS points - 112-120 points from 2 or 3 A levels, or equivalent, to include a relevant subject. (calculate your UCAS points)

 - BTECs (Extended Diplomas) - DDM-DMM

 - International Baccalaureate - 29